Symmetries on the lattice of $k$-bounded partitions: -Schur functions

+For both problems, several interesting special cases have been solved.
+We present two cases here that will play a role in Section~\ref{sec:gen}.

-An important open problem in the study of $k$-Schur functions is to understand their multiplication rule.
-One special case is very explicitly understood, due to the following theorem of Lapointe and Morse.
-For two partitions $\lambda$ and $\mu$, let $\lambda \cup \mu$ denote the partition obtained by combining the parts of $\lambda$ and $\mu$ and placing them into non-increasing order.
+The following theorem of L.\ Lapointe and J.\ Morse explicitly identifies the multiplication rule when one of the functions is indexed by a rectangle $R_i$.
+For two partitions $\bndd_1, \bndd_2$, we let $\bndd_1 \cup \bndd_2$ denote the partition obtained by combining the parts of $\bndd_1$ and $\bndd_2$ and placing them into non-increasing order.